mohamedshabeer-codes/gesture-controlled-communication-glove/README.md

 ---

 ## 👥 Team Members
-- **Mohamed Shabeer** 9Myself: Took care of the overall design of the project, programmed the microcontroller, and developed the circuit schematic for the system, ensuring smooth integration between hardware and software.
+- **Mohamed Shabeer** (Myself): Took care of the overall design of the project, programmed the microcontroller, and developed the circuit schematic for the system, ensuring smooth integration between hardware and software.

 - **Amroo Mohideen N & Naveeth Aalam**: Handled the hardware assembly, soldering, and integration, ensuring a well-built and functional prototype.